bcgov/aps-infra-platform/documentation/style-guide.md

 ### Use italics to define or introduce new terms

-This guideline applies to introductory/overview content, most likely to be found in Tutorial and Explanation pages.
+This guideline applies to introductory or overview content, most likely to be found in Tutorial and Explanation pages.
 Follow this alongside using UpperCamelCase.

 | Do | Don't |
 | -- | -----|